• Skip to primary navigation

 Turkish Broccoli Salad Recipe (Brokoli Salatası)

 This Turkish broccoli salad recipe is simple & healthy but, most of all, it tastes fantastic!
-Serve as a side or serve as part of your meze table.
+Serve as a side or as part of your meze table.

 Course Meze